Shawnee Methodist Mission: Shawnee Indian Mission

 In 1854 Kansas Territory was established.
-Andrew Reeder, newly-appointed territorial governor, had his offices at the mission.
+Andrew Reeder, newly appointed territorial governor, had his offices at the mission.
 The first territorial legislature met at the mission, with Johnson serving as President of the legislature.
 It was during this legislative session that the so-called "bogus laws" were passed to perpetuate slavery in Kansas.
 In 1858 Reverend Thomas Johnson turned the school over to his oldest son, Alexander, who ran the mission until it closed in 1862.
-The Mission closed during the era of “bleeding Kansas” and the “border wars” and served as a Union Soldiers encampment during the Battle of Westport until 1864.
-The site was private property until it was secured by Kansas State Historical Society in 1927 as a state site, and was deemed a National Historic Landmark in 1968.
+The Mission closed during the era of “Bleeding Kansas” and the “border wars” and served as a Union Soldiers encampment during the Battle of Westport until 1864.
+The site was private property until it was secured by the Kansas State Historical Society in 1927 as a state site, and was deemed a National Historic Landmark in 1968.

 The Shawnee

 The "Fish" Shawnee tribe had been removed from its traditional Ohio home to the unorganized territories set aside for Native Americans (in the future state of Kansas) under the terms of the Treaty of St. Louis (1825).
 The mission was initially built on land near the American Shawnee Indian Tribe reserve in Turner by Reverend Thomas Johnson.
 He hoped to convert the recently relocated tribe to Christianity.

-During the 1830s, some of the Shawnees' most venerated men, including Tenskwatawa, "the Shawnee Prophet", frequently visited at the mission.
+During the 1830s, some of the Shawnees' most venerated men, including Tenskwatawa, "the Shawnee Prophet", frequently visited the mission.
 The Prophet was the younger brother of Tecumseh, who had led a war against the United States earlier in the century.
 Tenskwatawa led the Shawnee in Tecumseh's absence at the Battle of Tippecanoe in 1811.
 Following defeat in this battle, Tenskwatawa took his men to the British Canadian colonies.
 He was placed under virtual house arrest for years following the end of the War of 1812.
 Tenskwatawa was eventually allowed to return to the Shawnee to help them remove from Ohio to Kansas; he died in 1836 at his village (the present site of Kansas City, Kansas).

 New mission

 The mission was located at its original site from 1830 to 1839.
 In 1839, the mission was moved and built at its present-day Johnson County location, and an Indian boarding school was opened there.
 From 1839 until its closure in 1862, the Shawnee Mission served as a manual training school for Native Americans, principally from the Shawnee and Delaware (Lenape) tribes.

 The Shawnee Mission also served briefly as the second capital of the Kansas Territory.
 The capital was moved to the mission on July 16, 1855, after pro-slavery delegates to the Territorial Legislature voted to depart the first Territorial Capitol of Kansas at Pawnee.
-It served as territorial capital until August 8, when the seat of government became Lecompton.
+It served as the territorial capital until August 8, when the seat of government became Lecompton.
 While the capital was located at Shawnee Mission, the legislature promulgated the controversial pro-slavery laws that sparked Bleeding Kansas violence.
 During the American Civil War, the site served as a camp for Union soldiers.